HTML to PDF for .NET. Chromium precision or WebKit performance.

 Just fast.

-- Configurable pool with min/max browser count
+- Configurable pool with min/max renderer count

 - Thread-safe: concurrent renders from one instance